Newgarden’s stays in championship fight with 1st Indy win

 Arie Luyendyk knows what it takes to go fast at the speedway.
 The two-time Indy winner still holds the records for fastest practice lap (239.260 mph), fastest qualifying lap (237.986) and fastest four-lap qualifying average (237.498).

-So when VeeKay claimed his first IndyCar pole on the speedway’s road course Thursday, the 20-year-old Dutch driver called his mentor, the Flying Dutchman, who shared some tips about leading the 25-car field into the first turn.
+So when VeeKay claimed his first IndyCar pole Thursday, the 20-year-old Dutch driver called his mentor, the Flying Dutchman, who shared some tips about leading the 25-car field into the first turn.
+VeeKay was hoping to celebrate his first win.
+Instead, he settled for third.

-“He was happy and a little bit surprised that I experienced this on the road course,” VeeKay said.
-“He’s seen some Turn 1’s here in Indianapolis, and he told me to make sure I stay out of trouble and not to lose it doing something out of the rulebook.
-So I’m all fresh on the rules.”
+“It was a good day, first podium (finish),” he said.
+“Very happy with that.
+Not 100% satisfied because I thought there was a little more possible.
+But still a good day.”

 LOOKING AHEAD

-Sebastien Bourdais is taking over A.J.
-Foyt’s No. 14 car for the rest of this season and James Hinchcliffe is doing the same in Michael Andretti’s No. 26 car.
+Sebastien Bourdais ran for the first time in A.J.
+Foyt’s No. 14 car and James Hinchcliffe is doing the same in Michael Andretti’s No. 26 car.
+Both will run the final two races this season in those cars, and both are already getting started on next season, too.

-Bourdais will return full-time to the series with Foyt’s team in 2021 and is using the final three races to get a jump on next season.
+Bourdais will return full-time to the series with Foyt in 2021 and is using these final races to get a jump on next season.

 “Not being in the car for six months and all the uncertainty is a huge thing,” the Frenchman said.
 “I’m just glad we can kick start the 2021 season because there’s nothing else for us to fight for in 2020.”

-Hinchcliffe, the popular Canadian and 2016 Indy 500 pole-winner, still is looking to get back in the series full-time after running a part-time schedule with Andretti’s team.
-He’s replacing Zach Veach for the final three races and could use them to audition for a potentially wild offseason.
+Hinchcliffe, the popular Canadian and 2016 Indy 500 pole-winner, still wants to get back in the series full-time after running a part-time schedule with Andretti this season.
+And these closing races could help him land a job in what he anticipates will be a wild offseason.

 “I’ve been talking to them (the Andrettis),” he said.
 “It looks like there’s going to be a of movement in the driver market so we’re going to have to see what happens.”

-Hinchcliffe finished 14th with Bourdais was 21st.
+Hinchcliffe finished 14th.
+Bourdais was 21st.

 WHO’S HOT: Herta.
-While most of the attention has been on Dixon and Newgarden, the 20-year-old Floridian has a chance to finish his second IndyCar season in the top three in points.
-He’s had six straight top-10 finishes including a win from the pole at Mid-Ohio and is now third in the points.
+While most of the attention has focused on the title chase, the 20-year-old Floridian is finishing his second season with a flourish.
+He’s had six straight top-10 finishes including a win from the pole at Mid-Ohio and has moved up to third in points.

 WHO’S NOT: Dixon.
-After an incredible start to the season, he’s been 10th, 10th and ninth in the last three races, putting a possible sixth series title in jeopardy with two races left.
+After starting the season with three straight wins, he’s finished 10th, 10th and ninth in the last three races, putting his sixth series title back in play.

 UP NEXT: Round 2 of the Harvest GP will be held Saturday at Indianapolis Motor Speedway.